 Short- and long-term objectives are to increase mule deer numbers.
 Post-season buck ratios in most areas exceed 15:100 does.
 Over the last several years, December fawn:doe ratios have generally shown increases over the typical mid-50s to mid-60s.
-Herd composition flights were limited to eastern Idaho in 2020 due to the pandemic, but fawn:doe ratios in all areas surveyed were above average and well above average in some areas.
+Herd composition flights resumed in 2021 due after the pandemic, fawn:doe ratios in all areas surveyed were above average and well above average in some areas.

 Figure 2.
-Most recent fawns: 100 does by mule deer data analysis unit (2019-2020)
+Most recent fawns: 100 does by mule deer data analysis unit (2019-2021)

 Mule deer harvest in Idaho has been stable to increasing since the mid-1990s following a steep decline in harvest in the early 1990s.
 Recent sales data indicate increased demand for mule deer tags from nonresident hunters coming to Idaho.
-Percent bucks with 4-point-or-better antlers harvested in the rifle-controlled hunts have remained at or above 40% since 2010, and were 61% in 2020.
+Percent bucks with 4-point-or-better antlers harvested in the rifle-controlled hunts have remained at or above 40% since 2010, and were 60% in 2021.

 Figure 3.
-Total Idaho Mule Deer Harvest and Mule Deer Hunters, 2010 - 2020
+Total Idaho Mule Deer Harvest and Mule Deer Hunters, 2010 - 2021.